5 Furnace Smells You Shouldn’t Ignore in Your Home

 Certain smells are a sign that something is wrong with your unit.
 Here’s what to do if:

-Your furnace smells like something plastic is burning.
+1. Your furnace smells like burning plastic.

 Electrical burning can often smell like hot plastic burning and is an indicator of a potentially serious problem.
 As with all motors, wear and tear on the blower motor of the furnace is to be expected as your unit ages, which can lead to overheating.
 If the motor is overheating, that heat is often intense enough to melt electrical wires or components and produce sparks, producing this unique smell.
 If it isn’t taken care of and you continue to run the unit, the overheating could eventually cause a fire in your unit, or worse, your house.